 Faculty Fellow, Institute for Social and Economic Research and Policy

-Advisory Board, Center for the Study of Science and Religion
+Advisory Board, Center for Science and Society

 Professor, Department of History

 Advisory Committee, Presidential Scholars in Society and Neuroscience

 APHA Governing Council, 1994-1996

 Chair, Viseltear Committee, APHA Medical Care, 1991-2000

 John McGovern Prize, Sigma Xi, Honorary Science Society